zencart/documentation/content/user/Upgrading/detailed_upgrading.md

 ## 1\.
 Preparation

-Unzip a copy of the new version of Zen Cart®, upload it to your webserver into a "<span class="filename">demo</span>" folder, and install the new version into a separate database, and include the Demo products.
+Unzip a copy of the new version of Zen Cart®, upload it to your webserver into a `demo` folder, and install the new version into a separate database, and include the Demo products.
 This is just for a place for you to play with the new version and get used to its new features.
 These can be deleted after conversion is complete.

 Study the new features, and the documented changes to the template structures, as well as the "changelog".
 Use the demo products in the demo shop as examples.
 See also the supporting documentation provided with the new release.

 Make a full backup of your database (dump to SQL file).
 Store this file on your PC for later reference.

 Make a full backup of your site files (ftp to your PC and zip it up for safe-keeping).
 Keep the backup on your PC to use in next steps.
-Perhaps call this folder "<span class="filename">\zen_backup</span>".
+Perhaps call this folder `zen_backup`.

 Now let's find out the differences/customizations details between your site and the original Zen Cart® files.
 (You can find older versions here: [http://sourceforge.net/projects/zencart/files/](http://sourceforge.net/projects/zencart/files/) )

 Unzip a copy of the original Zen Cart® files for the version you _originally installed_ or last upgraded from (ie: perhaps v1.3.9 or even 1.5.1).
-This should be placed in a separate working folder on your PC (perhaps "<span class="filename">\zen_orig</span>").
+This should be placed in a separate working folder on your PC (perhaps
+`zen_orig`.

 Make a list of any add-ons you have installed, for later reference.

-Run a tool like [WinMerge](http://winmerge.sf.net/) to compare the "Original" Zen Cart® files in "<span class="filename">\zen_orig</span>" against your working backup files in "<span class="filename">\zen_backup</span>".
+Run a tool like [WinMerge](http://winmerge.sf.net/) to compare the "Original" Zen Cart® files in `zen_orig` against your working backup files in `zen_backup`.
 Note all the files that are "different".
 In WinMerge, double-click on each file and note what the differences are.
 If the differences are just language defines for display text, those will be simple to carry forward.
 If the differences are actual programming/code differences, you will need to make detailed notes in order to carry over those changes to the new new new version.